LightForm-group/matflow/README.md

 ## Extensions

-MatFlow uses extension packages to interact with software.
+MatFlow uses extension packages to interact with arbitrary software.
 Here is a list of current MatFlow extensions.

 ### Released/in-progress extensions
 | Software | Description | Status |